Analysis | What alleged voter fraud in Paterson, N.J., tells us about November — and what it doesn’t

 Not for the first time, Trump is drawing a distinction between absentee voting — in which someone requests, receives and submits a ballot — and mail-in voting, in which someone receives and submits a ballot.
 The president does this in part because he and many of his aides have repeatedly voted absentee, so he’s highlighting the difference in part to deflect accusations of hypocrisy.
 But he also seems to think that sending out ballots automatically erodes the checks on validity that apply to absentee ballots in general.

 That is a nice point of transition to Paterson.
 The city held its regular city council elections in the middle of May, entirely by mail given the pandemic.
-While in the three prior municipal elections, the city had seen just over 9,000 ballots cast by mail, this year nearly 17,000 were.
+While in the three prior municipal elections the city had just over 9,000 ballots cast by mail, nearly 17,000 were cast this year.
 It was nonetheless the lowest turnout election in the city since at least 2014.

 This isn’t a new concern in Paterson.
 In the 2010 election, a candidate who narrowly won election to the council was accused of fraud, though a judge found no evidence that election fraud had occurred.
-Eventually, the candidate was charged with allegedly participating in a ballot-harvesting program and, later, with coaching witnesses.
+Eventually, the candidate was charged with participating in a ballot-harvesting program and, later, with coaching witnesses.
 In 2018, an increase in the number of mail-in ballots cast again raised concerns about fraudulent activity, though that was at least in part an effort by candidates to set the table for raising later objections to the outcome (as Trump appears to have been doing in 2016 when he first raised the issue).

 This year, there has been clear evidence of improper activity.
 New Jersey Attorney General Gurbir Grewal announced charges against three men, including one of the election’s winners, focused on election fraud.
-There’s been anecdotal evidence of bundled ballots, suggesting an improper harvesting operation.
+There has been anecdotal evidence of bundled ballots, suggesting an improper harvesting operation.

 The result?
 Nearly a fifth of the mail-in ballots cast in the election were rejected by the Passaic County Board of Elections, a sharply higher percentage than in any of the past three elections and nearly twice the number rejected two years ago.